docker/docs/compose/compose-file/index.md

 toc_min: 1
 ---

-Use a [Compose file](03-compose-file.md) to configure your Docker application’s services, networks, volumes, and more.

 The [Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md) is the latest and recommended version of the Compose file format.
-It merges the legacy 2.x and 3.x versions and is implemented by Docker Compose CLI version 1.27.0.
+It helps you define a [Compose file](03-compose-file.md) which is used to configure your Docker application’s services, networks, volumes, and more.

+Legacy versions 2.x and 3.x of the Compose file format were merged into the Compose Specification.
+It was first implemented in version 1.27.0 of the Docker Compose CLI.

 Use the following links to navigate key sections of the Compose Specification.